 My Inspiration for A SUMMER IN EUROPE…

 To celebrate the release of A Summer in Europe, I took a trip around the blogosphere, writing about some of my favorite personal European travel experiences.
-Below is a collection of highlights from some of those posts as well as some of my real trip photos.
-Hope you’ll enjoy them, and Bon Voyage!

 The European Journey Begins